-- (1) The following is the minimum distribution of forms completed by the adjuster and signed by the insured (or the insured's authorized representative) for the loss adjustment inspection: - (a) One legible copy to the insured. - (b) The original and all remaining copies as instructed by the Approved Insurance Provider (AIP). - (2) It is the AIPs' responsibility to maintain original insurance documents relative to policyholder servicing as designated in their approved plan of operations.
+The following is the minimum distribution of forms completed by the adjuster and signed by the insured (or the insured's authorized representative) for the loss adjustment inspection.

+- (1) One legible copy to the insured; and - (2) The original and all remaining copies as instructed by the AIP.